Bike&Ped Data Subcommittee - ACP70 (2)

 History and Purpose

-The Bicycle and Pedestrian Data Subcommittee ACP70(2) is a Transportation Research Board (TRB) Subcommittee supporting and serving the needs of four different TRB standing committees.
-These committees include ACP70 Highway Traffic Monitoring Committee (lead), ACH20 Bicycle Transportation Committee, ACH10 Pedestrian Committee, AEP25 Travel Survey Methods Committee, AED20 Urban Transportation Data and Information Systems, and AED10 Statewide/National Transportation Data and Information Systems.
+The Bicycle and Pedestrian Data Joint Subcommittee ACP70(2) is a Transportation Research Board (TRB) Subcommittee supporting and serving the needs of our three parent TRB standing committees: ACP70 Highway Traffic Monitoring Committee (lead), ACH20 Bicycle Transportation Committee, and ACH10 Pedestrian Committee.
+We also support and coordinate with ACP25 Traffic Signal Systems Committee, AED10 Statewide/National Transportation Data and Information Systems Committee, AED20 Urban Transportation Data and Information Systems, AEP25 Travel Survey Methods Committee, and City Transportation Issues Coordinating Council.
 The organization of a National Bicycle and Pedestrian Data Subcommittee was formalized in July 2011 in response to the need for accessing, sharing, and integrating national bicycle and pedestrian information.
 This subcommittee is focused on non-motorized counting technologies, collection methodologies, and associated data management activities.